AnoopChy/CLI_Commands/README.md

 ```
 ##### what is sell??
 - The shell is a sort of a program which takes into input the keyboard commands and passes them onto operating system to carry out the required oprreations.
+#### what is bash ?
+- All linux distributions supply a shell program from the GNU Project called bash